narvik-bunkers/narvik-bunkers.github.io/overview.md

 ### Machine gun and artillery positions

 Just about every machine gun or observation point seems to be oriented toward the water: Narvik harbor or other destinations, along beaches, or across the fjord, i.e. for sea defense.
 Possibly the most notable exception is the defense line of [machine gun positions at Tøttadalen](/?pos=TYH-QPJ-JXG-NZM-DXJ-MPL-GHX-GHM) that face East supposedly to prevent land-borne advance along the coast toward Karistranda and up the valley toward Forsnesvatnet (in addition, the positions closest to the coast also overlooked the fjord).
 Similarly, the two [fortified machine gun positions at Oscarsborg](/?pos=RNB-KMK) are overlooking the approach from Fagernestoppen.
-There is a suspicious [string of bunkers or tunnels](/?pos=WQV-XDY-WHG-PQC) that may have served to shelter troups intended to block land advance at Herjangen.
+There is a suspicious [string of bunkers or tunnels](/?pos=WQV-XDY-WHG-PQC) at Herjangen that may have served to shelter troups trying to block land advance.
 There are small machine gun posts that were apparently intended to guard local installations, for example [at Sykehusveien](/?pos=SWV-ZNX), [off of Administrasjonsveien](/?pos=TQC), [at Utsikten](/?pos=TTH), [on Øyjord](/?pos=MVT), and [in Kjelde](/?pos=LBX-RSZ), and a few [pillboxes in Narvik (since removed)](/?pos=TPG-XPP-BGR) that would have been good to monitor traffic within the city.
 Anti-aircraft artillery was presumably located at positions [from Durmålshaugen to Framnes](/?pos=TVP-XVX-KNS-CYY-CDW-WJN-KXJ-YXK) and at [Toppåsen/Øyjord](/?pos=WSZ-JLV-MMD-TCH).

 Virtually all installations that I found are close to roads or trails, either still in use or overgrown (my discovery may be biased toward those).
 Of the positions I found, the Pole of Inaccessibility is [one of the machine gun position of the Tøttadalen defense line](/?pos=JXG).